mdtanker/RIS_gravity_inversion/gravity_processing_notes.md

         * [More info](https://geodesyworld.github.io/SOFTS/solid.htm)
         * up to 30cm
         * does not average to zero
-        * Equitorial bulge partially due to 1)Earth's rotation and 2) average attraction of the Moon and Sun
+        * Equatorial bulge partially due to 1)Earth's rotation and 2) average attraction of the Moon and Sun
-            * called permanent tidal deformation (PTD)
+            * called permanent tidal deformation
         * Software:
             * [LongmanTide](https://github.com/bradyzp/LongmanTide/)
                 * uses Longman 1959 formula